Stepford Cuckoos: Weapon Plus and Phoenix—Warsong

-In New X-Men, vol. 1 #154 (May 2004), the Stepford Cuckoos are identified as Weapon XIV (each girl being units 1 to 5, ordered alphabetically by their first names), the living weapon code between Weapon XIII (Fantomex) and Weapon XV (Ultimaton).
+In New X-Men #154 (May 2004), the Stepford Cuckoos are identified as Weapon XIV (each girl being units 1 to 5, ordered alphabetically by their first names), the living weapon code between Weapon XIII (Fantomex) and Weapon XV (Ultimaton).

 Manipulated by both the shard of the Phoenix and Dr. John Sublime, the Cuckoos reanimate Esme and Sophie as corpses and return to the World.
 At the World, they are greeted by a computer image of Sublime and learn of their thousands of cloned siblings.
 Their true purpose was to collect data on the X-Men and transmit it to the other clones through shared nanotechnology in their bodies.
 It is revealed that the Phoenix fragment has manifested in order to destroy the Cuckoos and all of their clones to prevent them from being activated as a weapon and killing all mutants.
 The Phoenix manifests most strongly through Celeste, using her as its avatar, but is then diffused according to Sublime's plans among each of the cloned telepaths, boosting their powers.
 The Cuckoos then learn that they also shared Emma's ability to turn into a diamond form.
 Now referring to themselves as the Thousand-in-One and under Sublime's control, the cosmically empowered psychics proceed to enact their programmed destiny of mutant destruction.
 Celeste, at Emma's behest, accepts her role as a Phoenix host and wrestles control of the Phoenix, freeing the clones from Sublime's control for the first time.
 However, the Phoenix goes on to destroy the thousand clones, despite their newfound freedom and desire to experience life, by shattering their newly manifested diamond forms as well as Esme and Sophie.
 Disgusted by the destruction, Celeste casts the entity out of her body.
 However, it refuses to depart causing Celeste to reabsorb it into her own and Mindee and Phoebe's diamond hearts to end the Phoenix's destruction.
 Unlike Emma's diamond composition, which contains a flaw, the Cuckoo's hearts are flawless diamond.
 As such, the Phoenix fragment is literally sealed within their hearts.
 The price the sisters must pay for this is that they can never again feel emotion, leaving them more detached from others than they were before.